 In a recent interview with British newspaper The Guardian, Marcos confessed to occasionally letting the fame go to his head.
 But those who know him say his intelligence and sense of humor keep his ego in check.

 Some say his mask is a strategy for anonymity though it has achieved something of the opposite.
-“Todos Somos Marcos” – theslogan – signals the sense of solidarity generated within the movement; behind their masks the are no one and everyone.
+“Todos Somos Marcos” – the Zapatista slogan – signals the sense of solidarity generated within the movement; behind their masks the Zapatistas are no one and everyone.

 But the powerful image may exaggerate Marcos’ relevance, which is a matter of opinion and debate.
 His importance is rumored to be waning.